tbortb/react-router-checkpoint/README.md

 ## Getting Started

-To get started with this checkpoint, you will need to fork, clone, and install dependencies for the following repo:
+To get started with this checkpoint, you will need to fork, clone, and install dependencies for this repo, then run the following in your terminal:

 ```shell
 git clone https://github.com/<your-github-handle>/react-router-checkpoint.git